Blockade of Africa: West Africa Squadron

 The British Royal Navy commissioned the West Africa Squadron in 1807, and the United States Navy did so as well in 1842.
-The squadron had the duty to protect Africa from slave traders, this squadron effectively aided in ending the transatlantic slave trade.
+The squadron had the duty to protect Africa from slave traders, and it effectively aided in ending the transatlantic slave trade.
 In addition to the West Africa Squadron, the Africa Squadron had the same duties to perform.
-However, they faced a problem with finding enough sailors for the coastline of Africa.
-The Liberian coastal Kru people were hired as these sailors, which allowed the West African Squadron to patrol the coast of Africa effectively.
-Following the 1807 Act, two ships had been dispatched to the African Coast for anti-slavery patrol.
+However, they faced a problem with finding enough sailors.
+The Liberian coastal Kru people were hired, which allowed the West African Squadron to patrol the coast of Africa effectively.
+Following the 1807 Act, two ships had been dispatched to the African coast for anti-slavery patrol.

-By 1818, the squadron had grown to six ships with a naval station established in 1819 at what is now Freetown and a supply base at Ascension Island, later moved to Cape Town in 1832.
+By 1818, the squadron had grown to six ships, with a naval station established in 1819 at what is now Freetown and a supply base at Ascension Island, later moved to Cape Town in 1832.

-The resources were further increased; in the middle of the 19th century there were around 25 vessels and 2,000 personnel with a further 1,000 local sailors.
-Between 1808 and 1860 the West Africa Squadron captured 1,600 slave ships and freed 150,000 Africans.
+These resources were further increased: in the middle of the 19th century, there were around 25 vessels and 2,000 personnel, with a further 1,000 local sailors.
+Between 1808 and 1860, the West Africa Squadron captured 1,600 slave ships and freed 150,000 Africans.
 Around 2,000 British sailors died on their mission of freeing slaves with the West Africa Squadron.